Committee for the Implementation of Textile Agreements (CITA).

 Ross Arnold, International Trade Specialist, Office of Textiles and Apparel, U.S. Department of Commerce, (202) 482-4212.
 For information on the quota status of these limits, refer to the Quota Status Reports posted on the bulletin boards of each Customs port, call (202) 927-5850, or refer to the U.S. Customs website at http://www.customs.gov.
 For information on embargoes and quota re-openings, refer to the Office of Textiles and Apparel website at http://otexa.ita.doc.gov.End Further Info End Preamble Start Supplemental Information

-At the request of the Government of Pakistan, the current limit for Category 360 is being decreased for reduction of special shift from Category 361, increasing the limit for Category 361 to account for the reduction special shift being applied to Category 360.
-This special shift was originally applied in 67 FR 62444, published on October 7, 2002.
+The current limit for Category 360 is being increased for 10% special shift from Category 361, reducing the limit for Category 361 to account for the special shift being applied to Category 360.

 A description of the textile and apparel categories in terms of HTS numbers is available in the CORRELATION: Textile and Apparel Categories with the Harmonized Tariff Schedule of the United States (see Federal Register notice 66 FR 65178, published on December 18, 2001).
-Also see 66 FR 63683, published on December 10, 2001.Start Signature
+Also Start Printed Page 62445see 66 FR 63683, published on December 10, 2001.Start Signature

 D. Michael Hutchinson,